alghtryer/retakes/docs/index.md

 	- Small bug fixed.
 	- Added perment hud message for bombsite info.
 ```
 The plugin sets up a retake situation in a random site in the map.
-TT plant bomb and CT have 40 seconds to defuse. \
+TT plant bomb and CT have 40 seconds to defuse. <br>
 TT spawned on bombsite( A or B), CT on random spwan depending of where c4 plant(A or B).

 #### Features: